tapan1359/BrowseS3/README.md

 2. Credentials file at `~/.aws/credentials`
 3. SSO configuration in `~/.aws/config` (if using SSO)

-### Development Environment

-The application uses the following environment variables:
-- `NODE_ENV`: Set to 'development' during development and 'production' during packaging

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details